microsoft/FluidFramework/docs/content/docs/recipes/angular.md

 In this tutorial, you'll learn about using the Fluid Framework by building a simple application that enables every client of the application to change a dynamic time stamp on itself and all other clients almost instantly.
 You'll also learn how to connect the Fluid data layer with a view layer made in [Angular](https://angular.io).

-To jump ahead into the finished demo, check out the [Create React App demo in our FluidExamples repo](https://github.com/microsoft/FluidExamples/tree/main/angular-demo).
+To jump ahead into the finished demo, check out the [Angular demo in our FluidExamples repo](https://github.com/microsoft/FluidExamples/tree/main/angular-demo).

 The following image shows the time stamp application open in four browsers.
 Each has a button labeled **click** and beside it a Unix epoch time.
 The same time is in all four.
 The cursor is on the button in one browser.